Geology in Essex Walls

 ‘Cobbles’ are rounded stones between pebble size and boulder size.
 It is not necessary to note any sizes for this study, apart from exceptional occurrences.
 ‘Blocks’ are not rounded and were shaped by masons or otherwise roughly broken by builders.
 We do know of broken cobbles and rounded blocks but let us not get tied up with definitions.
 The term ‘material’ includes both stone and artificial products.
 Cobbles can be split or ‘knapped’.

-Take a camera, note pad and pencil.
+Take a camera, note pad, torch and pencil.

 It is impractical to complete a rapid statistical record for each wall.
 Our procedure, although subjective, is a simple and practical ‘frequency of use’ recording for each type of material.

 IMPORTANT 1: During observation, in assigning materials to their frequency categories, take the whole of any church or other construction as one item; i.e. do not attempt to separate different parts of a church, different ages of construction or different sections of repair or reconstruction.
 Consider the whole, including any recent extensions and assign the occurrence grades to the set of buildings as a whole.
-Sometimes a quick (20-minute) walk around a church enables a reasonable overall judgment.

 IMPORTANT 2: do not worry about how far upwards (or downwards) you can see; just give an impression from what you can comfortably observe.